 A co-founder of the network for Sciences, Engineering, Arts, and Design, spawned through grants from the US National Science Foundation, she inaugurated the roles of Vice Provost at the Rhode Island School of Design (RISD) and Director at the Center for Design Innovation, a multi-campus research center of the University of North Carolina.

-From 2006 until 2013, she was inaugural Director of the Center for Design Innovation, a multi-campus research center of the University of North Carolina system.
-Previously was Principal Investigator of the Everyday Learning research group at Media Lab Europe, the European research partner of the MIT Media Lab.
-Prior to joining MLE, Strohecker worked in the United States at Mitsubishi Electric Research Laboratories and in the Human Interface Group of Sun Microsystems.
+Previously Dr. Strohecker was Principal Investigator of the Everyday Learning research group at Media Lab Europe, the European partner of the MIT Media Lab.
+Prior to MLE, she worked at Mitsubishi Electric Research Laboratories and in the Human Interface Group of Sun Microsystems.

 For further information, see the current vita.